bianbian/bianbian.github.com/_posts/2011-07-21-how-to-change-google-chromes-cache-location-and-size.md

 ---
 layout: post
-title: "How To Change Google Chrome\xE2\x80\x99s Cache Location And Size"
+title: how to change google chrome's cache location and size
 category: tech
 tags:
-- Chrome
+- chrome
 ---
 by command line: